 Little Wandle Letters and Sounds Revised is a complete systematic synthetic phonics programme (SSP) developed for schools by schools.
 Based on the original Letters and Sounds, but extensively revised to provide a complete teaching programme meeting all the expectations of the National Curriculum, the Ofsted Deep Dive into reading and preparing your children to go beyond the expectations of the Phonics Screening Check.

 Phase 2 sounds taught in Reception Autumn 1

 Phase 2 sounds taught in Reception Spring 1

 Phase 2 sounds taught in Reception Autumn 2

 How do children learn to read at Northwood?

 Phonics is the code that allows our children to read and write words; our skilled teaching team break down this code and share it with our children.
 Phonics helps our children to learn to read quickly and skilfully and is an essential part of their early curriculum in Early Years and Key Stage One.
-Letters and Sounds (Phonics) is taught daily in EY and KS1.
+Little Wandle Letters and Sounds Revised phonic scheme is taught daily in EY and KS1.
 At KS2 children should read a range of texts and respond to different layers of meaning in them.